 4. Output format and export to CAD software

-Features and benefits: precise, fast, versatile, portable, no surface preparation
+Features and benefits: precise, fast, versatile, portable, no surface preparation required

-The Behind the Numbers series of banknotes would not be as reliable if the numbers presented were not as accurate.
-Creaform provided Dan Robert with the means (halfway around the world!)
-To precisely measure data the team was struggling to describe: short-link suspensions.
+The "Behind the numbers" series of posts wouldn't be as reliable if the figures presented weren't as accurate.
+Creaform provided Dan Robert with the means (on the other side of the world!) to accurately measure data that the team was struggling to describe: short-link suspensions.